Dzionek95/AcademyExercises/README.md

 ## My comment
 - Some classes do not follow SRP
-- Some parts of my code do not follow DRY principle, because my Server is one - threaded.
+- Some parts of my code do not follow DRY principle, because of Server which is single-threaded.
 This basicly means that I've hardcoded possible movements of players and server